Recent Commercial Posts

 SERVPRO of West Forsyth County specializes in disaster restoration, cleanup and repair services, helping to remediate damage, making it “Like it never even happened,” for both commercial and residential customers.
 For more information on SERVPRO of West Forsyth County, or the SERVPRO mobile app and the SERVPRO Emergency READY Program, contact Ed Dean at (336) 946-1131 you can also visithttps://ready.SERVPRO.com.

-Commercial Equipment for Commercial Losses
+Equipment for Large Commercial Water Damage

 If mold has already started to grow then we will mitigate that as part of the scope of work.
 Here we see a SERVPRO employee using the extractor to remove the water we can see.
 The sheet rock was cut out to remove damage you don't see and prevent mold from forming behind the wall.
 Drying the entire area and structure to help prevent the production of mold.